Learn the basics of how to use the Extracker digital COR Log.

 - View Icon: This will open the associated PDF of the COR file.

-- Versions: This will open a page showing all the versions of that COR.
+- View Revision: This will open a page showing all the revisions of that COR.

 - Submit Revision: This is only visible on the Sent COR log and gives the user the ability to Submit a Revision to a COR.